 What can be expected?

 We own a growing collection of games which are available for all to play.
 In addition, quite a few visitors bring their own games, providing a wide selection of games available for play.
 What games you play, and whom you play them with is entirely up to you.
-Of course we don't demand that everyone is constantly playing.
-Plenty of people take a short break after finishing a game to talk to some friends from earlier events, or go outside for a quick smoke.
+Of course, there are plenty of opportunities to take a short break to talk to other visitors, or head outside for a quick smoke.

 How do I join?

 When you arrive, you're expected to sign in at the bar.
 This is where you'll pay the € 5,- entrance fee.
 Please note: The entrance fee can only be paid in cash.
 (There are several ATMs at the station.)
 You'll also receive 4 coins which you can spend on food and drinks.
 From there on, you are free to enjoy the event!

 In order to keep this running, we ask a small entry fee, which we use to cover financial expenses, such as rent and website costs.
 Any surplus will go towards expanding the selection of games that Saturdice has available for these events.